muratk3n/thirdwave/en/tweets/2019/week46.md

 ---

-@BESTmag_news @ESS_info secures $30M in new funding as it accelerates towards its 1GWh iron flow battery technology goal— expansion requires an "extremely low capital costs to set up the manufacturing of battery modules compared to lithium-ion" say the firm
+"@BESTmag_news @ESS_info secures $30M in new funding as it accelerates towards its 1GWh iron flow battery technology goal— expansion requires an "extremely low capital costs to set up the manufacturing of battery modules compared to lithium-ion" say the firm"

 *2019-11-8 6:0:30*

 ---

-@stacyherbert
+"@stacyherbert

 Las Vegas ‘bans’ homeless from sleeping on the street.
 If caught violating ban, you get $1,000 fine or six months prison?
-So obviously it would be prison for which taxpayers would have to pay @ $25,000 ... 🤔 #math
+So obviously it would be prison for which taxpayers would have to pay @ $25,000 ... 🤔 #math"

 *2019-11-8 5:53:32*